 What should we all wear?

 Try and stick to whites/greys and neutral pastel shades of colours.
-The little one can be popped in a sweet onesie or wrapped up like a little burrito (too cute).
+The little one can be popped in a sweet onesie or wrapped up like a little burrito.
 Please try to avoid any writing or big logos on your clothes.
 For a newborn shoot, chunky knits and simple clothing work best!

 How can we prepare for the shoot?

 Keeping the house really warm and feeding the little one just before the shoot will mean they will be sleeping and comfortable!
-As mentioned a little but above, a newborn shoots revolves around the little one – so that’s why the shoot last between 1 – 3 hours, Don’t worry about time as baby comes first!
-Any feeding or changing that needs to be done during the shoot is perfectly okay!
+A newborn shoots revolves around the little one - so that's why the shoot last between 1 - 3 hours.
+Don't worry about time as baby comes first and any feeding or changing that needs to be done during the shoot is perfectly okay!